GSA/digitalgov.gov/content/news/2024/04/2024-04-15-delivering-seamless-customer-journeys.md

 ---
 date: 2024-04-16
-title: Delivering seamless customer journeys
+title: "Delivering seamless customer journeys"
-deck: Back-end coordination is key
+deck: "Back-end coordination is key"
-summary: GSA shares a 4-step process used to measure and analyze related websites, and additional plans to improve customers' digital experience.
+summary: "GSA shares a 4-step process used to measure and analyze related websites, and additional plans to improve customers' digital experience."

 # See all topics at https://digital.gov/topics
 topics: